 Foggy Bottom is one of the oldest and most interesting neighborhoods in Washington DC.
-Bordered by the Potomac River on the west and The White House on the East, Foggy Bottom is a mix of history, culture, government, foreign embassies and international businesses.
+Bordered by the Potomac River on the west and The White House on the East, Foggy Bottom is a mix of history, culture, government, foreign embassies, and international businesses.
 There are many places to visit that are well worth the time.
 Here are a few of the best.

 Located on the shores of the Potomac just north of the Lincoln Memorial is the John F. Kennedy Center for the Performing Arts.
-Opened in 1971, the Kennedy Center is dedicated to wide variety of both classical and contemporary performances of theater, ballet, dance, music, comedy, opera, symphony and more.
-Festivals, Banquets and Gala Events are also frequently held here.
+Opened in 1971, the Kennedy Center is dedicated to a wide variety of both classical and contemporary performances of theater, ballet, dance, music, comedy, opera, symphony, and more.
+Festivals, Banquets, and Gala Events are also frequently held here.
 In addition to the performances, education has become a major focus and its education programs have expanded to reach people of all ages.

 The Kennedy Center offers an astounding open-air rooftop terrace.
 It is free of charge to the public most nights from 10:00 a.m. until midnight though it is occasionally closed for private events so please check ahead.
 From the terrace you get a 360-degree view to take in Arlington, Virginia, to the West; the Potomac River to the South; Washington Harbor and the Watergate Complex to the North; and the Lincoln Memorial to the East.